grrrwaaa/courses/film6246/unreal.md

 Create a new project, typically from the "blank" or "first person" template, and make sure that "with starter content" is selected.
 Choose where to save it, and then "create project".
 This will now open in the editor.

 In future, just go ahead and open your existing project from the launcher or the project browser.
+I recommend that you only create one project, and just make new levels whenever you want to try a new idea out.
+This will make it easier to copy things between levels, and save disk space.

 ## The editor